By Jim Ferri

 The ferry was large enough to be quite comfortable and most passengers sat next to the large windows watching the amazing scenery drift by.
 Despite the rain it was a beautiful cruise up the fjord – and despite it still being late summer in the distance I could see snow forming on some mountain peaks.

-Sliding along on the mirror-like waters, we passed a little village, possibly only 10 houses are so, punctuated by the steeple of a little white church next to a cemetery.
+Sliding along on the mirror-like waters on my tour, we passed a little village, possibly only 10 houses are so, punctuated by the steeple of a little white church next to a cemetery.
 The entire village appeared to be out in the middle of nowhere, seemingly lost from the rest of the world.

 The cliffs and mountains along the fjord were a majestic pallet of greens speckled every now and then with little red and white houses and barns, some so miniscule in the distance you could just about make them out.
 Everywhere you looked there was water cascading down the mountainsides, some in rivulets looking like little white ribbons running among the trees, others in more stately waterfalls.
 The picturesque moments kept coming in rapid succession.

 When we arrived at Fläm a cruise ship was moored near the ferry dock.
 Since I didn’t see any passengers I assumed they had taken an excursion on the famous Flämsbana, the Fläm Railway, up to Myrdal were the line meets the Oslo – Bergen rail line.